jfchinemerem/pdsnd_github/README.md

 This project analyzes bikeshare data from Chicago, New York City and Washington.
 It provides insights into usage patterns, popular stations, trip durations, and user demographics.

 ## Files Used
-The following files were used for this project:
+The files shown below were used for this project:
 - bikeshare.py
 - chicago.csv
 - new_york_city.csv